yochaigal/cairn/resources/frequently-asked-questions.md

  **Esther**: _"Don't be ridiculous.
 You'll be my landing pad."_

  **Warden**: _"You should know that you aren't in any terrible danger here since you're actually aiming for the pool, but that doesn't mean it's risk-free.
-You'll need to hold on with both hands, and it should be a bumpy ride.
+You'll need to hold on to the wall with both hands, and it should be a bumpy ride.
 Something could pop loose."_

  **Esther**: _"OK, my DEX isn't great, but here goes anyways... and I rolled an 13, a fail.
 See **Barry**?
 You're not the only one with bad luck around here."_